 Our future capital requirements will depend on many factors, including market acceptance of crypto assets and blockchain technology, our growth, our ability to attract and retain customers on our cryptocurrency exchanges, the continuing market acceptance of products and services, the introduction of new products and services on our cryptocurrency exchanges, expansion of sales and marketing activities, and overall economic conditions.
-While we believe we have sufficient liquidity and expect to have funds from operations to support our operations and meet our current business plans, we may be required to seek additional funding to the extent that current and anticipated future sources of liquidity are insufficient to fund our future business activities.
-We expect to monitor financial conditions and from time to time may opportunistically raise additional funds through the offer and sale of equity securities or incurrence of debt financing.
-Any sale of additional equity securities may result in additional dilution to our shareholders.
-Any incurrence of debt financing would result in debt service obligations and the instruments governing such debt could provide for operating and financing covenants that would restrict our operations.
-In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
+To the extent that current and anticipated future sources of liquidity are insufficient to fund our future business activities and requirements, we may be required to seek additional equity or debt financing.
+The sale of additional equity would result in additional dilution to our stockholders.
+The incurrence of debt financing would result in debt service obligations and the instruments governing such debt could provide for operating and financing covenants that would restrict our operations.
+In the event that additional financing is required from outside sources, there is a possibility we may not be able to raise it on terms acceptable to us or at all.
 If we are unable to raise additional capital when desired, our business, operating results, and financial condition could be adversely affected.